 All pupils are assessed during the first few weeks of the Christmas Term.
-These assessments provided staff with standardized scores to track where pupils' abilities lie in in relation to pupils nationally.
+These assessments provide staff with standardised scores to track where pupils' abilities lie in in relation to pupils nationally.
 Assessments are used to gain further information about a child's academic potential, to track pupils' progress over time, and to identify pupils who may need some additional support with their learning.
 Data is shared and discussed with parents at the first parents' evening of the academic year.

-REPORTS AND ATTAINMENT GRADES
+REPORTS AND GRADES

 Reports are given twice per academic year for pupils from I1 to J4.
-At Christmas your child's report will consist of extended comments for the core subjects, effort and attainment grades and, where applicable, exam grades.
-In the Summer Term a full report on each subject is accompanied by effort, attainment and again, where applicable, exam grades.
-Effort and attainment grades are awarded at the end of each half term in the Christmas and Easter Terms and at the end of the summer term.
-Reports and assessment grades are posted on the Parent Portal.
+All pupils receive an end of year report in July.
+At Christmas your child's report will consist of extended comments for maths and English, engagement in learning grades and attainment grades and, where applicable, exam grades.
+In the Summer Term a full report on each subject is accompanied by engagement in learning, attainment and again, where applicable, exam grades.
+Engagement in learning and attainment grades are awarded at the end of each half term in the Christmas and Easter Terms and at the end of the summer term.
+Reports and grades are posted on the Parent Portal.